Didar441/Block_Project_2/README.md

 python -m pip install bcrypt

-Once installed, you can run the program by typing "python main.py" inside of the terminal.
+Once installed, you can run the program by typing "python main.py" and pressing enter inside of the terminal.

 You should be prompted to enter in a fake password and two buttons to either show the unsalted hash of that password or the salted hash of that password.
 The salted hash will produce a new hash each time with the same password inputted and the unsalted will produce the same hash for the same password.